Skip to Content

 Pilsner Urquell Masters Beer in the beer garden located in an old church

 Be sure to try the Pilsner Urquell Masters series of beers!
 There are tons of beer gardens in Prague.
 Make sure to plan time in your day to visit a different one every day.
-This is our favorite beer garden in Prague, and we visit it every time we are in Prague.
+This is our favorite beer garden in Prague, and we visit it every time we are in town.

 Statues of two men urinating on a map of the Czech Republic Titled "Piss" by David Cerny as Czech sculptor